-In this scenario, we test the cumulative impact implications of the proposed Summer Hill Flour Mill development, 78-90 Old Canterbury Road and the McGill Street Precinct Masterplan.
+In this scenario, we tested the cumulative impact implications of the proposed Summer Hill Flour Mill development, 78-90 Old Canterbury Road and the McGill Street Precinct Masterplan.
 Please note that the area of the McGill Street Precinct Masterplan that is subject to the 78-90 Old Canterbury Road development application has been deducted from our calculations in scenario 2.

-We estimate the forecast turnover generated by the three proposals - Flour Mill, 78-90 Old Canterbury Road and McGill Street Precinct Masterplan - will be \$70m in 2018.
+We estimate the forecast turnover generated by the three proposals - Flour Mill, 78-90 Old Canterbury Road and McGill Street Precinct Masterplan - will be \$33m in 2018.
 This scenario therefore results in the greatest level of impact on surrounding centres.
-This is based on an industry average of \$9,500/sqm for the supermarket and \$5,500/sqm for other retail.
+This is based on an industry benchmark of \$5,750/sqm.

 Table 15 below models the cumulative impact of the Flour Mill redevelopment, together with the proposed development at 78-90 Old Canterbury Road and the wider McGill Street Precinct Masterplan area.
-This assumes a maximum impact scenario with all 11,000sqm proposed retail space trading by 2018.
+This assumes a maximum impact scenario with all 5,750sqm of additional retail space trading by 2018.